-Your personal income taxes are always due on April 15, unless the 15th falls on a holiday or weekend.
+Your personal income taxes are (almost) always due on April 15 ( July 15 for 2019 tax returns in 2020), unless the 15th falls on a holiday or weekend.
 If you are having trouble meeting this deadline, you can submit a short form and obtain an extension of time to file.
 The IRS offers the extension, regardless of your reasons for needing it.
 So if you simply forget about the deadline, it's irrelevant.
-This extension gives you an extra six months—until Oct.
+This extension gives you extra time—until Oct.
 15 (again, barring weekends or holidays) — to file your federal tax return.

 Step 1: Estimate taxes owed

 Estimate the amount of taxes you will owe for the year.
 Simply subtract the total tax withheld from your paycheck and your estimated tax payments from the amount of tax you owe.
 Before estimating your tax liability, be sure to reduce your income by all exemptions and deductions you anticipate claiming.

 You can then estimate the tax you owe by using the tax tables in the instructions to your tax return.
 If you plan on using a tax credit, don't forget to reduce the tax you owe by the credit.
 If you still owe tax, it's wise to include a payment when requesting the extension.
 If you pay too little, you may owe interest and penalties.

 You can also use TurboTax to find out how much you’ll owe, or use our TaxCaster calculator to get an estimate.

 Completing Form 4868 allows you to obtain the extension to file your return.
 You can access a copy of the form on the TurboTax website and fill it out in a matter of minutes.
 If you make an estimated tax payment with a credit or debit card by April 15 (July 15 in 2020), your extension is granted without having to file Form 4868.